Driving in Residential Neighborhoods: Rules, Parking & Special Use LanesUpdated Aug. 14, 2020

 - Other small, low-speed vehicles such as scooters, mopeds and go-carts

 Special use lanes

-Some residential streets may have special types of lane that have been implemented to improve safety and keep traffic moving.
-One-way streets, center left turn lanes, reversible lanes and traffic circles all come with different sets of rules, which you must learn before you attempt to use them.
+Some residential streets may have special types of lanes that have been implemented to improve safety and keep traffic moving.
+One-way streets, center left-turn lanes, reversible lanes and traffic circles all come with different sets of rules, which you must learn before you attempt to use them.